xieyuheng/fidb-zero/docs/diary/2023-02-04-functional-api.md

 }
 ```

-But, because we want to do many many things to the database,
+But, because we want to do many things to the database,
 maybe it does not make sense to implement
 all the functions as methods in the class.